 Recommendation to the Board of Directors.
 Each year in advance of our Annual Meeting of shareholders, the Nominating, Governance and Sustainability Committee recommends a group of nominees to be presented to the shareholders for election to the Board.
 As appropriate, the Nominating, Governance and Sustainability Committee also recommends candidates for appointment to the Board between annual meetings.
-Directors who are appointed by the Board between annual meetings stand for election at the next Annual Meeting of shareholders.
+Directors who are appointed by the Board between annual meeting of shareholders.

 Committee Membership Rotation: The Nominating, Governance and Sustainability Committee periodically considers rotating board committee membership with a view to balancing the benefits of continuity and specialized knowledge with the benefits of diversity of experience and viewpoints.
-Typically, rotation decisions are made in connection with re-nomination decisions and becomes effective upon re-election of directors by our shareholders.
+Typically, rotation decisions are made in connection with renomination decisions and becomes effective upon re-election of directors by our shareholders.
 If re-elected, consistent with the committee membership rotation considerations in our Corporate Governance Guidelines, the Board has approved the following committee assignment rotations to take effect following the 2024 Annual Meeting of shareholders: Mr. Millegan will become Chair of the Audit and Risk Committee and will move from the Finance Committee to the Compensation, Culture and Talent Committee, and Ms. Huber will become Chair of the Nominating, Governance and Sustainability Committee.